LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/introducing.md

 **Idle conversation status and filter:** When a consumer hasn't responded in five minutes or longer, a conversation is marked with the new idle status.
 You can filter these conversations out for a more focused conversation list.

 **Custom widgets:** The enhanced workspace supports the addition of **up to 10 custom widgets.** This allows brands to supply agents with convenient access to the custom tools necessary for handling messaging conversations.

+**Agent survey:** The agent survey, which was previously available only for chat, allows brands to collect feedback from agents after their conversations are complete.
+This information can then be used to optimize messaging operations.